 Some users feel that the side feed style gives them better visibility of their work, especially when painting details.

-Dual Action: Dual action airbrushes allow you to control both air and paint flow at the same time.
+Dual action (sometimes called double action) airbrushes allow you to control both air and paint flow at the same time.
 Pressing down on the trigger releases air and drawing back on the trigger releases paint or spray material.

 Pull back the trigger slightly for a little bit of paint and pull back farther to release more paint.
 Dual action airbrushes give you much better control and can create more dynamic spray patterns.
 Nearly all Iwata airbrushes are dual action airbrushes.

-Single Action: Single action airbrushes have independent controls for air and paint.
+Single Action airbrushes have independent controls for air and paint.
 The trigger only controls air.
 A dial on the handle sets how much paint is will be released when the trigger is pressed.

 Single action airbrushes can be good choice for a production environment when a spray pattern needs to be repeated exactly same again and again.
 Sometimes single action is recommended for those just learning but new users quickly outgrow single action and desire more control.